matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 knocks on a room, they are asking for permission to join.
 Like all membership events, it contains an optional "reason" parameter to specify the reason you want to join.
 Like other membership types, the parameters "displayname" and "avatar_url" are optional.
-This membership can be set from users who aren't currently in said room.
+This membership can be sent by users who aren't currently in said room.
 An example for the membership would look like the
 following:
 ```json